Letter from the Chancellor

 Academic integrity has and will continue to drive the Purdue education we provide—the same education that has extraordinarily defined and served thousands of Purdue graduates worldwide.

-Letter from the Vice Chancellor of Academic Affairs
+Letter from the Vice Chancellor for Academic Affairs and Provost

 I expect all faculty and students to recognize and accept the responsibility to ensure that the standards of academic integrity are valued and functional on our campus.
 All faculty and students will promote and reinforce these standards of academic integrity embodied in Purdue University Calumet’s Honor Code.